The best places to live in Warsaw

 Located on the west bank of the Vistula River, Mokotów is one of the most desirable suburbs for expats in Warsaw.
 It's conveniently located close to the city centre and has excellent public transport links.
 Residents will also have access to great entertainment, restaurants, parks and libraries, so it’s a good neighbourhood for families.
 Housing in Mokotów is diverse, ranging from large pre-war villas to Soviet-era and modern apartment blocks.

 Home to many museums, galleries and the parliamentary buildings, Śródmieście is seen as the cultural and political heart of Warsaw.
-It’s a lively area where residents can enjoy an active nightlife thanks to the restaurants, cafes, bars and clubs in the area.
+It’s a lively area where residents can enjoy an active nightlife thanks to the restaurants, cafés, bars and clubs in the area.
 But with all the buzz comes noise, and expats might grow tired of the constant traffic and activity.
 Housing in the area, which consists mostly of apartments, can also be expensive.

 This is one of the most exclusive suburbs of Warsaw and arguably the most popular area for expats, especially from the diplomatic community.
 It’s very family friendly, with many parks and public gardens.
 Nevertheless, housing is among the most expensive in Warsaw and expats will have to contend with a long commute to the city centre.

 Żoliborz is a charming neighbourhood that’s popular with both locals and expats.
-It’s one of Warsaw’s greenest areas, and boasts a variety of restaurants and cafes, and a great weekend food market.
+It’s one of Warsaw’s greenest areas, and boasts a variety of restaurants and cafés, and a great weekend food market.
 Plac Wilsona, one of Warsaw’s most important transport hubs, and perhaps its most beautiful metro station, is located in Żoliborz, so expats will be able to commute easily to and from the area.
 Accommodation in Żoliborz consists mostly of pre-war houses.

-Ursynów is an up and coming residential area of Warsaw.
+Ursynów is an up-and-coming residential area of Warsaw.
 Home to the International American School of Warsaw, and with excellent transport links to the city centre, it’s a popular area for young professionals and families.
 Those who prefer an active lifestyle will also enjoy living in Ursynów as there are many fitness clubs, parks and football fields in the area.